olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 _Note: this isn't an article about redirect loops, nor encompassing of all types of crawl traps.
 This is a niche case study, enjoy._

-For the inaugural post, I want to explore the issue of infinite pages and crawl traps.
-A topic that's been covered numerous times before (see [here](https://www.contentkingapp.com/academy/crawler-traps/) and [here](https://www.advancedwebranking.com/blog/avoid-the-seo-spider-trap-how-to-get-out-of-a-sticky-situation/) for some particularly handy guides).
-However, the circumstances surrounding my own experiences were similar in nature on two different sites...
+For the inaugural post, I want to explore the plight of infinite pages and crawl traps.
+A topic that's been covered numerous times before (see [here](https://www.contentkingapp.com/academy/crawler-traps/) and [here](https://www.advancedwebranking.com/blog/avoid-the-seo-spider-trap-how-to-get-out-of-a-sticky-situation/) for some particularly handy guides), yet I've

+ the circumstances surrounding my own experiences were similar in nature on two different sites...

 For the inaugural post, I want to explore an unexpected issue that's cropped up on a couple of sites I've worked on in recent times.
 Each of which were the result of code changes introduced during site re-designs.
 The first instance happened on a section of a site that migrated to a new CMS.
 The other occurred after a client updated to a custom Wordpress theme.
 Here I'll largely be concentrating on the former.